endeavorcomm/le-cms/setup-cert-mgmt-system.md

     exit
     ssh 'certbot@remote-ip-address'

-logout of 'certbot' user session
+Logout of 'certbot' user session.

 ### To enable Lets Encrypt DNS challenges

-Install [acme-dns](https://github.com/joohoi/acme-dns) and follow the instructions (make sure the gcc package is installed on your server before trying to build acme-dns)
+Install [acme-dns](https://github.com/joohoi/acme-dns) and follow the instructions (make sure the gcc package is installed on your server before trying to build acme-dns).

 Be sure to add DNS records to your main DNS server before starting acme-dns service!!